Identification, Images, & Information

 Life Cycle

-Eggs laid near the ground in slits in bark.
-From hatching to emergence as an adult takes about one month.
-Larva gradually move up the trunk as they mature.
+Eggs laid near ground in slits in bark.
+From hatching to emergence as an adult takes about a month.
+Nymphs gradually move up the trunk as they mature.

 Remarks

-Often protected by ants, who receive "honeydew" from the larvae.
-Damage to the tree host is practically non-existant.
+Often protected by ants.
+Damage to the host is practically non-existent.